NoahVlncrt/content/content/posts/minecraft-infrared-docker-server-deploy.md

 }
 ```

 Let's go over what we're looking at here.
 The first line "domainName" is what domain name the server is under.
 This is where the A record you setup earlier comes in handy.
-The second line "proxyTo" tells infrared what server to send the traffic too.
+The second line "proxyTo" tells infrared what server to send the traffic to.
 This is where the magic of Dockers DNS comes in handy.
-I kept getting hung up here because even if I set it to my devices ip I would still run into issues.
+I kept getting hung up here because even if I set it to my devices ip I would run into issues.
 The only way I was able to get it to work is if I set it to the containers name.
 Which in my opinion is a cleaner way of handling it.
 The third line "listenTo" tells infrared what ip to listen to for incoming connections.

 # Finishing Up
 Now that everything is all setup up correctly all you have to do is run.